 7. ELECTRICAL LEAK TESTING OF TEE PROBES IS REQUIRED

 As of December 31, 2015, the Intersocietal Accreditation Committee (IAC) began requiring leak testing of TEE transducers between every procedure.
-A damaged probe can lead to black mouth (chemical burning due to improperly rinsed disinfectant) or an electrical shock to the patient (with the probe only inches from the patient’s heart).
+A damaged probe can lead to a black mouth (chemical burning due to improperly rinsed disinfectant) or an electrical shock to the patient (with the probe only inches from the patient's heart).

 8. PROPER STORAGE IS THE FINAL STEP

 The Joint Commission (TJC) and probe manufacturers recommend storing probes in a manner to protect them from damage and contamination.
-In addition, TJC recommends that you hang probes vertically in a cabinet and store in a clean, dry environment.
-Tip guards also help protect the probe’s distal tip between uses.
+In addition, TJC recommends that you hang probes vertically in a cabinet and store them in a clean, dry environment.
+Tip guards also help protect the probe's distal tip between uses.